SKKAI-GENAI/SKKUCHAT/README.md

 rank_bm25, jsonschema, langchain, langchain-openai

 ## How to use
-First get api key ans put in .env file
+First get api key and put in .env file

 Second download stopwords-ko.txt and put in root directory